mahevstark/fiction-expo-restart/README.md

+# New Updates.

 # Updated Recently, to make it work on new expo versions, and web
-# Expo 40 Supported Now!
+# Expo 44 Supported Now!
 # Android: (Development, Production)
 # iOS: (Development, Production)
 # Web: (Development, Production)